-The Company's Amazon online marketplaces represented approximately 35.8% and 40.9% of total sales for the years ended December 31, 2017 and 2016, respectively and we anticipate that these marketplaces will continue to represent a significant portion of our sales for the foreseeable future.
+The Company's Amazon online marketplaces represented approximately 37.3% and 25.7% of total sales for the years ended December 31, 2018 and 2017, respectively and we anticipate that these marketplaces will continue to represent a significant portion of our sales for the foreseeable future.
 Should there be a disruption of Amazon services this may impact our sales adversely.

-We are heavily reliant on David Phipps, our Chairman and Chief Executive Officer, and the departure or loss of David Phipps could disrupt our business.
+We are heavily reliant on David Phipps, our Chairman, Chief Executive Officer and President, and the departure or loss of David Phipps could disrupt our business.

-The Company depends heavily on the continued efforts of David Phipps, Chairman, Chief Executive Officer and a director.
+The Company depends heavily on the continued efforts of David Phipps, Chairman, Chief Executive Officer and President.
 Mr. Phipps is the founder of GTCL and is essential to the Company's strategic vision and day-to-day operations and would be difficult to replace.
-Mr. Phipps' two-year employment contract was automatically renewed at the end of its term, January 1, 2018, for another year and we cannot be certain that he will desire to continue with us for the duration of the employment term.
+On June 14, 2018, the Company entered into a two-year employment contract with Mr. Phipps' and we cannot be certain that he will desire to continue with us for the duration of the employment term.
 The departure or loss of Mr. Phipps, or the inability to timely hire and retain a qualified replacement, could negatively impact the Company's ability to manage its business.